rroslan/raffley/DEVLOG.md

 ### Testing
 * All 98 tests passing
 * Minor warnings for deprecated `push_redirect` usage (to be updated)
-* Admin management functionality in progress
+* Admin management functionality completed